Legal-Engineering-Standards-Association/agreements-data-standard/Contributing.md

 ## 3. How to Contribute a Patch.

-The Working Group uses pull requests to track changes.
+The Assocation uses pull requests to track changes.
 To submit a change to the specification:

 **3.1	Fork the Repo, modify the Specification to Address the Issue.**